Al-Shifa Hospital: 2014 war

-During 2014 Gaza war, Israeli operations, initiated following Hamas kidnappings and attacks on Israeli civilians centers, killed more than 2,100 Palestinians and injured over 11,000.
+During the 2014 Gaza war, Israeli operations, initiated following Hamas kidnappings and attacks on Israeli civilians centers, killed more than 2,100 Palestinians and injured over 11,000.
 During the war, a total of 8,592 patients visited Al-Shifa hospital, mostly civilians.
 Of these, 490 (5.7%) were dead on arrival.
 After a detailed triage, 1808 patients were admitted, of whom 78 (4.3%) died in the hospital.
 842 major life-saving surgeries were performed, including 90 laparotomies, 146 orthopaedic fixations, 106 craniotomies, 69 thoracotomies/airway interventions, 38 vascular procedures, 49 amputations, 68 debridements, and 176 other procedures.

-Compared to the 2012 war, Intensive Care Unit (ICU) admission rates doubled and ICU mortality rates tripled.
+Compared to the 2012 war, Intensive care unit (ICU) admission rates doubled and ICU mortality rates tripled.
 The authors speculate that might be due to the "extreme character" of the attacks in 2014.

-Amnesty International stated that Hamas forces used the abandoned areas of the hospital to kill, detain, interrogate, torture and otherwise ill-treat Palestinians accused of collaborating with Israel, in an operation that Hamas operatives called "Operation Strangling Necks".
-According to Amnesty, they did this while the hospital continued to function, and used the functioning hospital morgue to support the operation, by dropping off bodies for families to collect.
+Amnesty International stated that Hamas forces used the abandoned areas of the hospital to kill, detain, interrogate, torture and otherwise mistreat Palestinians accused of collaborating with Israel, in an operation that Hamas operatives called "Operation Strangling Necks".
+According to Amnesty, they did this while the hospital continued to function, and used the functioning hospital morgue to support the operation by dropping off bodies for families to collect.
 One member of Fatah described suffering two hours of torture at the hospitals outpatient clinic, during which he was beaten with a hammer.

 During the war, Hamas officials would conduct hourly interviews with media from the hospital, condemning "Israeli aggression".
 Norman Finkelstein said the evidence for the accusation was weak, and if this happened it would have been noticed by the 13,000 people (including journalists) who were present at the hospital during the war.